status-im/swarms/ideas/58-mainnet.md

 Security and performance should should be discussed and considered.

-Also, several Dapps should be tested.
+Also, several DApps should be tested.

 ## Minimum Viable Product